-If no reason has been established within 1 hour of the year group's start time, this absence will be recorded as unauthorised.
+If no reason has been established this absence will be recorded as unauthorised.
 If a child is receiving multi-agency support, this will also be reported to the safeguarding lead and/or allocated social worker.
 Attendance staff may undertake a home visit